durcij/comics-club/officers.md

 permalink: officers.html
 ---

 Meet your 2019-2020 Comics Club officers board!
 Remember, our job isn't to be above you, it's to serve you!
-If you need help anything, please let an officer know, and we'll do what we can to make sure you're taken care of!
+If you need help with anything, please let an officer know, and we'll do what we can to make sure you're taken care of!

 ## President
 ![President](../images/officers/placeholder.png)